Death of Lt Cdr David Alan ‘Dan’ Nicholson RN

 Left to right: Dan Nicholson, Yours Truly (Rob Hoole), the late Doug Barlow and Martyn Holloway in Barlow’s garden in Emsworth in August 2008

-Dan qualified as an MCDO in 1969 and he and his course enjoyed several reunions over the years.
+Dan qualified as an MCDO in 1969 and he and his course have enjoyed several reunions over the years.

 LMCDO '69 in 1969